KoljaB/TurnVoice/README.md

 If you like the repo please leave a star ✨ 🌟 ✨

-[^1]: State is work-in-progress (early pre-alpha), so please expect API changes to come and sometimes things not working properly yet.
+[^1]: State is work-in-progress (early pre-alpha). Ülease expect CLI API changes to come and sorry in advance if anything does not work as expected.
   Developed on Python 3.11.4 under Win 10.
 [^2]: Rubberband is needed to pitchpreserve timestretch audios for fitting synthesis into timewindow.
 [^3]: Deezer's Spleeter is needed to split vocals for original audio preservation.
 [^4]: Huggingface access token is needed to download the speaker diarization model for identifying speakers with pyannote.audio.